jdolan/Objectively/README.md

 Adding Objectively to your project
 ---
-Copy `objectively.c` and `objectively.h` to your project, and include them in your build target.
+Copy `objectively.c` and `objectively.h` to your project and include them in your build target.

 Declaring a type
 ---